 \section{Related Literature}

-A large literature has studied models of model misspecification in individual decision-making, with famous examples like overconfidence and correlation neglect.
+A large body of literature has studied model misspecification in individual decision-making, with famous examples like overconfidence and correlation neglect.
 A few recent theoretical contributions to this enormous literature include \cite{heidhues2018unrealistic} and \cite{ortoleva2015overconfidence}, to which we refer for further references.
-In misspecified learning settings, ``feedback loops'' between the agents' misspecified beliefs and the action they take add further technical challenges--- see e.g. \cite{fudenberg2017active}, \cite{fudenberg2020limits}, \cite{heidhues2020convergence}.
+In misspecified learning settings, ``feedback loops'' between the agents' misspecified beliefs and the action they take add further technical challenges---see, e.g., \cite{fudenberg2017active}, \cite{fudenberg2020limits}, \cite{heidhues2020convergence}.

 Recent works have studied the implications of agents with misspecified models in various strategic settings.
-For instance, \cite{bohren2016informational}, \cite{bohren2017bounded}, \cite{frick2019misinterpreting} and \cite{frick2019dispersed} study social learning when agents have misspecified models that cause them to misinterpret other agents' actions. \cite{mailath2019wisdom} study a stylized prediction market where Bayesian agents have different models of the world (defined there as different partitions of a common state space), and discuss the possibility of information aggregation.
+For instance, \cite{bohren2016informational}, \cite{bohren2017bounded}, \cite{frick2019misinterpreting}, and \cite{frick2019dispersed} study social learning when agents have misspecified models that cause them to misinterpret other agents' actions. \cite{mailath2019wisdom} study a stylized prediction market where Bayesian agents have different models (defined as different partitions of a common state space) and discuss the possibility of information aggregation.